 The award, which Mason’s former president Dr. Alan Merten received in 2011, goes to two Mason alumni this year: Gladis (M.A., English, ’84, and Ph.D., Education and Human Development, ‘91) and Lovey Hammel, president and co-founder of Employment Enterprises (B.S., School of Business, ’88).
 “This year’s honorees have devoted their careers to impacting our region in a significant way,” says Jim Corcoran, NOVA Chamber president and CEO.
 “We are humbled to honor their contributions and leadership.”

-Gladis, who runs the respected leadership company Steve Gladis Leadership Partners (SGLP) and teaches and coaches through the center’s Mason Institute for Leadership Excellence (MILE), has experienced great success for many years working in prestigious roles at top organizations.
+Gladis, who runs the respected leadership company Steve Gladis Leadership Partners (SGLP) and teaches and coaches in our center’s Positive Leadership Certificate Program, has experienced great success for many years working in prestigious roles at top organizations.
 Yet, it’s not just his impressive resume or deep knowledge of leadership that impacts people.
 What distinguishes Gladis the most, say those who work with him, is his personal example of well-being and service.

 “Steve has been a leader who has spread so much positive influence across so many individuals and organizations in Northern Virginia,” says Jim Corcoran, Northern Virginia Chamber President and CEO.
 “He has led by example and by encouraging others rather than telling them what to do.
 When you think about a servant manager, if you looked it up in a dictionary, Steve’s photo could be right there on the page.
 Steve talks about leadership, but more importantly, he also lives it every day.”